 Women and blue-collar workers benefit most from retirement

 Generally, the researchers find a protective effect of retirement on mental health.
 However, the magnitude of said effect strongly differs and can be linked to certain of the above-mentioned criteria: Blue-collar workers (as shown by previous SHARE studies) and women are the two groups that benefit most from retirement – coincidentally, they are also the groups displaying the most symptoms of clinical depression.
-Furthermore, the protective effect of retirement seems larger for those with children support, especially among the population with better mental health.
+Furthermore, the protective effect of retirement seems larger for those with children, especially among the population with better mental health.

-Consequences of the heterogeneous nature of effect
+Consequences of the heterogeneous nature of the effect

 Study by Ingo W.K.
 Kolodziej, Pilar García-Gómez (2019): Saved by Retirement: Beyond the Mean Effect on Mental Health.
 Social Sciences & Medicine 225 (2019), 85-97.